Visa policy of São Tomé and Príncipe: Visa on arrival

-eVisa
+e-Visa

 Nationals of countries that require a visa may obtain online through an e-VisaST system.
-An eVisa is processed within 7 working days.
+An e-Visa is processed within 7 working days.

 Substitute visa

 Holders of a visa or resident permit issued by the United States or a Schengen area member state do not require a visa for stays up to 15 days.

 Transit

-Passengers with a confirmed onward ticket for a flight to a third country on the same calendar day.
+Transit passengers must have a confirmed onward ticket for a flight to a third country on the same calendar day.
 The passengers must stay in the international transit area of the airport and have documents required for the next destination.